My Mini Glimpses of the Absolute

 “No!” she said a little annoyed, “This is a bar of soap!”

 “Oh, that’s right,” I said, still feeling confused.
-I did not get the concept of money at the time.
+I didn’t get the concept of money at the time.

 One day we went swimming.
 Mom said to stay in the shallow water.
 I confused the word “shallow” with the way the water was sun-dappled and rippled by a passing breeze.

-I really did not know shallow meant the height of the water.
+I truly did not know shallow meant the height of the water.
 I kept pointing to different sun-dappled rippling parts of the river asking is this shallow?
-Mom thought I was being bratty, but I honestly did not know the meaning of “shallow”.
+Mom thought I was being a brat, but I honestly did not know the meaning of “shallow.”

-There were lots of confusing little things people said.
-As I got stuffed with more and more words this was the end of the ongoing Satori state of early childhood.
+There were lots of complicated little things people said.
+As I got stuffed with more and more words, this was the end of the ongoing Satori state of early childhood.

 My Second Satori Experience age 23

 The second time my brain started working the way it was meant to I was in my early 20’s going to art school.
-I was cleaning a disgusting, dirty home for a woman who was running for city council in Brookline, Massachusetts.
+I was working my way through college with house cleaning.
+On this day I was cleaning a disgusting, dirty home for a woman who was running for city council in Brookline, Massachusetts.

-She had 4 kids and a husband and was way too busy with politics to do anything around the house.
+She had four kids and a husband and was way too busy with politics to do anything around the house.
 She was very nice, but her house stank, and belongings were strewn everywhere.

 I felt I should not be doing menial labor.

-The woman I was cleaning for was on her way out as I started to wade through her mess.
-She said she had a new record she loved and put it on for me before she left.
+The woman I was cleaning for was on her way out to a meeting as I started to wade through her mess.
+She said she had a new record and put it on for me before she left.

 It was the theme song to Chariots of Fire, a movie that came out in the early 1980s.
 I liked the song but thought it was trite and artificial.
 Still, I told her I liked it and thanked her for playing it for me.

 I listened to the whole record as I cleaned her smelly kitchen.
-Even though I had been raised in filth by a mom who never cleaned anything I was appalled at how bad this house was, and I was feeling more and more miserable.
+Even though I had been raised in filth by a mom who never cleaned anything, I was appalled at how wrong this house was, and I was feeling more and more miserable.